johannschopplich/unlazy/docs/guide/blurhash.md

 const blurhash = 'LKO2:N%2Tw=w]~RBVZRi};RPxuwH'
 const pngDataUri = createPngDataUriFromBlurHash(blurhash)
 ```

-The `pngDataUri` can then be used as the `src` attribute of an image.

 For a complete list of options, see the [`createPngDataUriFromBlurHash` API documentation](/api/create-png-data-uri-from-blur-hash).